 Aromatic and fresh, Pesto Chicken and Vegetables with Pasta will soon become another one of your favorite “go-to” recipes.
 Easy to prepare in under 25 minutes, this pesto chicken pasta recipe is extremely versatile.
 Switch out the vegetables to what’s in season.
-Use whatever size and shape pasta is in your pantry.
+Use other hearty pasta that’s in your pantry.
 And, I provide three unique, scrumptious pesto recipes for you to choose from!

 I’ve been making Pesto Chicken with Pasta for years, ever since I was first introduced to the bold, vibrant flavors of pesto.
 Just four ingredients and you can have a delicious dinner – pesto, chicken, Parmesan cheese and pasta.
 Over the years, I’ve added in various other ingredients, depending on what I have on hand, and/or what I’m craving at the time.

 This recipe starts with pre-cooked chicken.
 It’s delicious with poached, sautéed, roasted as well as grilled chicken.
-And, virtually any size and shape pasta will work – basically whatever you have in your pantry.
-I’ve made it with fettuccine, linguine, spaghetti, penne, and bowtie.
+And, many different sizes and shapes of pasta will work – just make sure it’s hearty enough to hold the chunky chicken and vegetable pieces.
+I’ve made it with linguine, tagliatelle, pappardelle, and penne.

 There are many other ingredients that you can add to the chicken and pesto.
 My favorite flavors to include are: